YU-LIN-LIN/ESL_mid_project/Report.md

 	needs to input the whole sequence at first in my coding, so it still needs to wait all system input data enter the hardware then it could start to do calculation.
 	DPAUA means "data path optimization" + "unroll all loops", which has the same result with DPA.
-	I thought that the unroll cannot have a much better latency d,ue to data dependancy in the loop.
+	I thought that the unroll cannot have a much better latency, due to data dependancy in the loop.
-	Thus, I use another version that unroll the inner loop directly in code, and run HLS again.
+	Thus, I use another version that unroll the inner loop directly in code, which is "unroll by 2" in the above table, and run HLS again.

 ![1650940874969](https://user-images.githubusercontent.com/61815140/165209156-a95c75da-bc24-456d-ad52-c00af45cb658.jpg)
 ![1650940891984](https://user-images.githubusercontent.com/61815140/165209165-0cff8284-3699-4b08-850b-c5653c7abd6b.jpg)